IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/dashboard/README.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/gas_smoke_last_hour.png)

-Below we can see the **gas and smoke latest values** received for each device:
+Below we can see the **gas and smoke latest values** received from each device:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/gas_smoke_latest.png)

-Below we can see the **gas and smoke aggregated values (average, minimum and maximum) retrieved during the last hour for each device**, and **gas and smoke aggregated values (average, minimum and maximum) retrieved from all sensor devices during the last hour**:
+Below we can see the **gas and smoke aggregated values (average, minimum and maximum) retrieved during the last hour from each device**, and **gas and smoke aggregated values (average, minimum and maximum) retrieved from all sensor devices during the last hour**:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/gas_smoke_aggregated_values.png)